iremozdemr/rust-ada-perl-scheme-prolog/perl/README.md

 # Perl Simple Calculator

-This is a simple calculator interpreter implemented in Perl.
-It supports:
+This is a basic calculator program written in Ada.
+It supports the following operations:

 - Basic arithmetic operations: `+`, `-`, `*`, `/`
 - Unary minus